JayantBenjamin/Encrypted_DLLs/README.md

 Add the generated file as a reference, then build the Torque_App Torque_App is a simple application to multiply radius, force and angle theta.
+The formula for calculating it is encrypted inside the dll and not available in the raw form.
+The user will have to use a key to compile the encrypted function.
+Hence preventing reverse engineering.

 ![Torque Window Application](https://raw.githubusercontent.com/JayantBenjamin/Encrypted_DLLs/master/Window_Application.PNG?raw=true)
 ## Contributing